hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 Summary
 - Always add try...catch around risky code
-- Use fnally block if required
+- Use finally block if required
 - Throw custom error to communicate specific info
 - Change how you handle errors based on the type of error